glacials/twos.dev/src/From Google to Apple.md

 If you want a Mail-like experience with Gmail as a backend, I recommend [Mimestream](https://mimestream.com) instead; it is written by a former Apple engineer but uses Gmail APIs instead of SMTP.

-Ecosystem benefits of Mail include having search results show up in Spotlight and having calendar invitations open in a Calendar floating partial.
+Ecosystem benefits of Mail include having search results show up in Spotlight and having calendar invitations open in a Calendar float.

 ### Google Calendar → Calendar